May is Skin Cancer Awareness Month

 Why is Skin Cancer Awareness Month important?

-It's estimated that every day about 9,500 people in the United States are diagnosed with skin cancer.
-1
+Skin Cancer Awareness Month is important because it's estimated that every day about 9,500 people in the United States are diagnosed with skin cancer.1

-Many of these skin cancers could be prevented if people would protect their skin from the sun and stop using tanning beds.
+Many people can reduce their skin cancer risk by protecting their skin from the sun and not using tanning beds.

 What is Melanoma Monday®?